butterproviders/butter-provider/README.md

     poster: String,            // url to the poster image
     type: Provider.ItemType,   // used by the browser to decide how to show the item
                                // (MOVIE, TVSHOW)
-    num_seasons: Number        // the number of seasons available to show
+    num_seasons: Number        // the number of seasons available to display
                                // only in the case of Provider.ItemType.TVSHOW }
 ```